Amanabhishek2004/test/README.md

 individual data can also be seen using primary key or just clicking on the student name for viewing the database go to ------- http://127.0.0.1:8000/admin

+----- login through this to view the staff privileges

 username - AMAN
 password - admin

+----- login through this to view the student privileges

+username = HARSH
+password = AMAN@2004

 I have taken care of staff and student login if staff is there he/she can view all the student data as well as mark present or absent .